-This World Food Day, our Agrifood Team Lead Brian Shaw provides an overview of key developments in the past year, and looks ahead to sustainable food and beverage trends in 2020.
+This World Food Day, our Agrifood and Biodiversity Team Lead Brian Shaw provides an overview of key developments in the past year, and looks ahead to sustainable food and beverage trends in 2020.

 As we mark another World Food Day, I thought it would be an opportune time to reflect on major developments across the year, and consider where we are headed next.
 One of the big stories of course was the release of the IPCC report on Climate and Land, which highlighted how important a role land and land use plays in the climate system.
 Agricultural activity is both a critical driver of land-related GHGs, and is critically exposed to climate impacts.
 The degradation of soils and ecosystems, increasing water scarcity, as well as more extreme weather events, are together driving food insecurity and making it more difficult for players in the food and beverage sectors to prosper.